yangdanny97/pathways-vis/www/README.md

 5. `make clean` and `make build` to compile the changes (note that the `make` commands may need to be prefixed with sudo)
 6. `tmux`
 7. `make run` to start the server
-8. `ctrl+b d` to exit the tmux without killing the process.
+8. `ctrl+b d` (detach the terminal) to exit the tmux without killing the process.
 It is now safe to exit the ssh session.